Market Failure on Purpose

 MOM Mexico sent written questionnaires to all of the selected public and commercial media twice, but it did not receive a single response from any of them.

 The ownership shares of all commercial media analyzed in this study seem to be a mystery.
-Last year it was announced that Televisa would purchase part of the web portal SDPnoticias, which turned from an independent digital blog to becoming a part of the most powerful media group in the country.
+In 2017 it was announced that Televisa would purchase part of the web portal SDPnoticias, which turned from an independent digital blog to becoming a part of the most powerful media group in the country.
 Its webpage however, does not inform about its relationship with Televisa.
 The same goes for W Radio or the satirical website Deforma; these media do not inform either that they belong to Grupo Televisa.

 It seems that the ownership of the media is not only a mystery for the public, but also in some cases for the authorities themselves.
 The conglomerate Grupo Multimedios controls free-to-air television channels, around four dozen radio stations, one pay television news network and one of the most visited web portals on national level.
 Grupo Multimedios holds these concessions through three companies.
 According to their shareholder structure, published by the Federal Institute of Telecommunications, these companies are subsidiaries of MM Radio S.A. de C.V.
 The latter also holds concessions, but the Institute does not publish its shareholder structure.